org12893/m_light_handbook/README.md

 (Hardware installation guide)
 -----------------------------
 The Moodlight comes plug and playable out of the Box.
 The only additional connection that needs to be made is to plug the powercable into a wall socket.
-As soon as the power cable is connected the lamp will quickly blink (TODO how many times and which color) to indicate that everything is connected properly.
+As soon as the power cable is connected the lamp will quickly blink to indicate that everything is connected properly.

 ### Troubleshooting